Open Hours: Tues, Fri - 9 am to 5 pm Wed, Thurs - 12 pm to 8 pm Sat - 9 am to 4 pm 5544 Calgary Trail, Edmonton T6H 4K1

 I know I was built for the profession of care, but it took me a long time to find it out.
 I am a practitioner because it was there all along.
 I love my profession.
 When you are in the right place at the right time for the right purpose, nothing could be more perfect than that.

 Throughout my life, I’ve had the great opportunity to work in many different fields.
-First time.
-I can really say it’s not a job, it’s a calling.
+For the first time, I can really say it’s not a job, it’s a calling.

 I’m here to help people who admit their loss and are ready for the change, who are ready to sign up for a journey.